SLeess/HDC_Events-Laravel/README.md

 php artisan serve
 ```

-And you can access the application by standard at `http://localhost:8000`.
+And you can access the application by default at `http://localhost:8000`.

 ## Contact